 She noted that the Madrid Resolution on international standards of protection of personal data has been a useful guide for developing countries.

 “Privacy by design is a concept of people, practices and technology,” she said.
 “You need to look at all of these from the beginning.
 And, finally, search engines should be instruments of free, accurate and accessible democratic knowledge.
 In order to ensure this it is important to include liability exceptions for intermediary service providers in new, revised privacy principles.”

-The UN's video recording of this event can be found at this link:
+The UN’s video recording of this event can be found on this site.

-The UN's official transcript of this event can be found at this link:
+The UN’s official transcript of this event can be found here.

 – Video recorded from a remote location, captured